petewall/example-bosh-addon/README.md

 $ cd -
 ```

-Notice that this only uses the `src` directory
+Notice that this only uses the `src` directory.
+Putting it here allows it to be picked up by BOSH packages.

 BOSH package
 ------------

 Up to this point, nothing has been BOSH specific.
-The first part in understanding this repository is understanding the package.
+The first part in understanding this repository is understanding the BOSH package.

-A BOSH package describes some artifact(s) that BOSH needs to put into the VM.
-There's no logic on how to run it, or where to run it.
-Just the files to include.
+A BOSH package describes the binary that BOSH needs to put onto the VM.
+It does not contain any logic on how to run it, just the files to include.

 This repository has one package, named `number-picker`.